 - Teach.
 A number of professors use our material in lectures.
 If you are interested in getting access to material for academic purposes, please contact us.

-What about REST / SOA / Web Service Patterns?
+What about REST / SOA / Serverless / EDA Patterns?

-The book is now over 10 years old.
+The book is now 20 years old.
 Yet, the integration problems we have to solve every day remain frustratingly similar.
-Because the patterns encapsulate design knowledge, this knowledge does not age nearly as quickly as a specific technology.
-For more on applying the patterns to recent integration technologies like REST or Google Cloud Pub/Sub, follow our Ramblings, or check the list of modern examples.
+Because the patterns encapsulate design knowledge, this knowledge does not age as quickly as specific technologies.
+To see how the patterns apply to integration technologies like REST or Google Cloud Pub/Sub, follow our Ramblings, or check the list of modern examples.
 I've also implemented the Loan Broker example application in AWS Lambda, EventBridge, and Step Functions and GCP PubSub and Workflows.

 Be Part of the Community